MohdArham/Arham-Minor-Project/README.md

 8 - Deploy the project to the local development environment.

 9 - Deploy the project to a live server or web hosting service if necessary.
-## Tools Used
-The following tools were used in the development of this project:
-+ Visual Studio Code (Version: 1.77.0)
-+ HTML5
-+ CSS3
-+ JavaScript
-+ PHP 7.4
-+ MySQL 8.0
-+ Apache 2.4
-+ XAMPP 8.0.12
-+ Github
-## Result Analysis
-Overall, the Student Helpdesk project uses a combination of HTML, CSS, JavaScript, and PHP to create a user-friendly interface that allows students to request help and support from their educational institution.
-The project features support request handling, a messaging system, and analytics and reports to help staff members provide effective support and improve their performance.
 ## Features
 + Course information: students can access information on course schedules, syllabi, assignments, and more.
 + Tutoring services: students can schedule appointments with tutors and access online resources to help them succeed in their courses.